Characters from Deus Ex: Mankind Divided. For characters who originated in previous games in the series, check the following pages:

 - Right for the Wrong Reasons: If Adam behaves like a Kleptomaniac Hero within TF29's headquarters, Chang will eventually accuse him of being a Juggernaut Collective mole.
 While Chang's allegations are correct, Adam's kleptomania is more due to the player's curiosity than Adam's obligations to the Collective.

-- "Understanding when to pull that trigger is the single most important instinct an agent can possess"Voice: Mylène Dinh-Robic
+- "Understanding when to pull that trigger is the single most important instinct an agent can possess"Voice: Mylène Dinh-Robic (English)note

 A Paris-born resident psychiatrist for Task Force 29.
 She is there to determine Adam and other agents' fitness for duty.